 Within one mile you can find over 200 factory outlet and speciality stores.

 Within one block you can walk to Alamo Steakhouse (best steaks in town), Bennett's Bar-B-Q (voted best in town several years in a row), Mama's Farmhouse Restaurant (family-style meals), Hardee's, Big Daddy's Pizzeria, and an ice cream shop.
-Shoney's, Red Rooster Pancake House and a Japanese restaurant are all within two blocks.
+Shoney's, Red Rooster Pancake House, plus other pizza places, pancake houses, and candy shops are all within two blocks.

 Need groceries or medicine?
-A market and two drugstores are on our block.
+A new Dollar General Store joins 2 drugstores on our block.

-Adventure Raceway and Adventure Golf have been our good neighbors for many years.
+A new fun center, Crave Indoor Golf, has opened next to our neighboring Adventure Raceway.
 There are more racetracks, arcades and golf courses nearby.
 Also on our block is Flyaway Indoor Skydiving, one of only two such facilities in the U.S.A.
 Within a mile are the Comedy Barn Theater, the Forge Cinemas movieplex, the Ripken Experience baseball park, the Old Mill-Pigeon River Pottery crafts area, and Patriot Park, the site of the 4th of July celebration and other major events.

 Pigeon Forge's new LeConte Center is a huge convention center opened in 2013.
 It hosts many national and regional events and is a stone's throw across the Little Pigeon River.
 Between the center and the river you'll find the Pigeon River Greenway, a walking and biking path that connects to Patriot Park and The Island, an exciting new shopping/dining/entertainment development dominated by the 200-ft. high Ferris wheel.
 Eventually it will lead to Pigeon Forge City Park and Sevierville, but for now it remians a little-known yet inviting escape.